1970sRedux/videotoolscripts/README.md

 ### 4. What Sam does with the pack

-Copy `broadcast_pack/` to a stick, take it to the Mac.
+Copy `broadcast_pack/` to a stick, take it to the Mac (or stay on the Linux Box.
+M Series Macs were tested because of super fast video encoding.
+Just make sure you have handbrakecli installed on the Linux Box)

 Quick check, no encode yet: